High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

+We have reported direct mass measurements of exotic silver isotopes $^{95-97}$Ag close to the proton drip line.
+The two-neutron empirical shell gap for $N = 50$ has been determined as 5414.7(67) keV, signifying the most elevated shell gap energy within the experimentally known range from $Z = 42$ up to $Z = 50$.
+Our new experimental data have enabled the benchmarking of calculations from \textit{ab initio} theory, configuration-interaction shell-model and density functional theory for the proton-rich silver isotopes.
+These high-precision measurements provide crucial information for the development of nuclear forces to extend these methods to higher accuracy.
 Our work highlights the scientific capabilities of the new experimental method employed here for the first time.
-The coupling of the PI-ICR Penning-trap mass spectrometry technique with the hot cavity catcher laser ion source provides remarkably high sensitivity that enables the study of exotic isotopes with a production rate of $\approx$1 count per 10 minutes.
+The coupling of the PI-ICR Penning-trap mass spectrometer technique with the hot cavity catcher laser ion source provides remarkably high sensitivity that enables the direct mass measurements of exotic isotopes with a production rate of $\approx$1 count per 10 minutes.
 Future precision mass data for $^{94}$Ag at the $N$ = $Z$ line would provide important constraints to guide the ongoing development of \textit{ab initio} and other theoretical approaches for nuclear structure and help to understand the increased binding predicted by the CISM for $^{94}$Ag.